Synchroteam allows you to create contracts for your customers, sites and equipment.

 Create a recurring job

-In order to create a recurring job in your contrat click on "Add Recurrence" (1).
+In order to create a recurring job in your contract click on "Add Recurrence" (1).

 For more information on recurring jobs click here.